circus-acts/react-circus-todo/README.md

 * Circuits, channels and join points are all [signals](https://github.com/circus-acts/circuit-js/signals).
 * Signals *signal* changes in state to any functions connected to them.

 So, for example, a new item pushed on to the **add** channel will be merged with the current list of todos and propagated through the circuit.
-Because the circuit is a signal itself, any functions connected at this level (a view?) will be signalled with the new circuit value.
+Because the circuit is also a signal, any functions connected at this level (a view?) will be signalled with the latest circuit value which includes the new item.

 ### Testing
 Circuits are functional units and they can be tested in isolation.
 This is particularly powerful when circuits become more complex - there are many exotic join points that control circuit propagation in lots of interesting ways.